-A natural strategy would be to apply the ``flux-balance formulae'' that determine the time-averaged rates of change of $\{{\hat E},\,{\hat L},\,{\hat Q}\}$ under the self-force (``radiation-reaction force'') effects from the associated total gravitational radiation out to the infinity and down to the horizon of the Kerr black hole: see Sec.~6 of Ref.~\cite{Barack:2018yvs} for reviews.
-Given that the computation of the asymptotic gravitational-wave fluxes are routinely performed since 1970s (see, e.g., Refs.~\cite{Nakamura:1987zz,Sasaki:2003xr} for reviews and visit the repositories of Refs.~\cite{BHPC, BHPT}), the flux formulae enable a highly accurate and efficient computation of the averaged rates of change of $\{{\hat E},\,{\hat L},\,{\hat Q}\}$.
-Because the source orbit of the self-force at $O(\eta)$ can be approximated by the bound Kerr geodesic in leading-order adiabatic description, there are two cases to consider: (i) the source orbit is \textit{non-resonant} one, i.e., the radial and polar motions of the Kerr geodesic are incommensurate; (ii) the source orbit is \textit{resonant} one, i.e., the ratio of orbital frequencies $\Omega^{r}/\Omega^{\theta}$ becomes a rational number and hence degenerate~\cite{Mino:2005an, Tanaka:2005ue,Flanagan:2010cd,Brink:2013nna,Brink:2015roa}; see Sec.~5.3 of Ref.~\cite{Barack:2018yvs} as well as Refs.~\cite{Gair:2011mr,Ruangsri:2013hra,Berry:2016bit,Mihaylov:2017qwn} for the implications of this {$r\mathchar`-\theta$ resonance for the gravitational-wave astronomy}~\footnote{ There are different types of orbital resonance; $r\mathchar`-\phi$ resonance~\cite{vandeMeent:2014raa} and $\theta\mathchar`-\phi$ resonance~\cite{Hirata:2010xn}, where the ratios of $\Omega^{r}/\Omega^{\phi}$ and $\Omega^{\theta}/\Omega^{\phi}$ become rational numbers, respectively.
-However, these resonances can be handled by a subset of ``non-resonant'' cases when deriving the flux formulae, and we are not concerned here with these resonances. }.
+A natural strategy would be to apply the ``flux-balance formulae'' that determine the time-averaged rates of change of $\{{\hat E},\,{\hat L},\,{\hat Q}\}$ under the self-force (``radiation-reaction force'') effects from the associated total gravitational radiation out to infinity and down to the horizon of the Kerr black hole: see Sec.~6 of Ref.~\cite{Barack:2018yvs} for reviews.
+Given that computation of asymptotic gravitational-wave fluxes has been routinely performed since the 1970s (see, e.g., Refs.~\cite{Nakamura:1987zz,Sasaki:2003xr} for reviews, and visit the repositories of Refs.~\cite{BHPC, BHPT}), the flux formulae enable highly accurate and efficient computation of the averaged rates of change of $\{{\hat E},\,{\hat L},\,{\hat Q}\}$.
+Because the source orbit of the self-force at $O(\eta)$ can be approximated by the bound Kerr geodesic in the leading-order adiabatic description, there are two cases to consider: (i) the source orbit is a \textit{non-resonant} one, i.e., the radial and polar motions of the Kerr geodesic are incommensurate; (ii) the source orbit is a \textit{resonant} one, i.e., the ratio of orbital frequencies $\Omega^{r}/\Omega^{\theta}$ becomes a rational number and hence degenerate~\cite{Mino:2005an, Tanaka:2005ue,Flanagan:2010cd,Brink:2013nna,Brink:2015roa}.
+It is now known that every extreme mass-ratio inspiral that will be observable by LISA is expected to pass through at least one resonance~\cite{Ruangsri:2013hra}, and neglecting this effect would lead to a loss of detectable gravitational-wave signals~\cite{Berry:2016bit}; see Sec.~5.3 of Ref.~\cite{Barack:2018yvs} as well as Refs.~\cite{Gair:2011mr,Mihaylov:2017qwn} for the further implications of this $r\mathchar`-\theta$ resonance for gravitational-wave astronomy.~\footnote{ There are different types of orbital resonance: $r\mathchar`-\phi$ resonance~\cite{vandeMeent:2014raa} and $\theta\mathchar`-\phi$ resonance~\cite{Hirata:2010xn}, where the ratios of $\Omega^{r}/\Omega^{\phi}$ and $\Omega^{\theta}/\Omega^{\phi}$ become rational numbers, respectively.
+However, these resonances can be handled by a subset of ``non-resonant'' cases when deriving the flux formulae, and we are not concerned here with these resonances.}